-Prerequisite: Completion of OFTEC 130 or ENGL 650 with at least a C or P
+Prerequisite: Completion of OFTEC 130 or ENGL 650 with at least a C or P Hours per term: 54 lecture

 Study and development of a variety of communication skills.
 Emphasis will be placed on writing skills as well as speaking, listening, and nonverbal skills.
 Students will learn how to compose and create effective documents typically used in business and personal situations including letters, memos, technology-related messages and reports.
 Not repeatable.